Washington, D.C. Employment Lawyers

 Here is what you can expect from our team:

-- Strategic guidance with compassion.
-Because workplace issues are stressful, we take the time to learn what matters most to you.
-We can help you protect your job, seek compensation, negotiate a better exit, or stop harmful treatment.
+- Strategic guidance with compassion—because workplace issues are stressful, we take the time to learn what matters most to you.
+We can help you protect your job, seek compensation, negotiate a better exit, or stop harmful treatment;

-- Straightforward legal counsel.
-We help you understand your rights and answer questions in plain language.
+- Straightforward legal counsel—we help you understand your rights and answer questions in plain language;

-- Respected D.C. litigators.
-With backgrounds that include judicial clerkships, high-stakes litigation, and leadership roles in statewide bar associations, our attorneys have established themselves as trusted voices in the D.C. and Maryland employment law communities.
+- Respected D.C. litigators—with backgrounds that include judicial clerkships, high-stakes litigation, and leadership roles in statewide bar associations, our attorneys have established themselves as trusted voices in the D.C. and Maryland employment law communities;

-- Skilled negotiation and advocacy.
-Our attorneys negotiate severance agreements, handle agency complaints, and present strong cases in courtrooms and administrative hearings.
+- Skilled negotiation and advocacy—our attorneys negotiate severance agreements, handle agency complaints, and present strong cases in courtrooms and administrative hearings.

 We help you feel grounded, confident, and ready to protect your career.

+Work with a Labor Lawyer That Washington D.C.
+Employees Trust.
 Contact Smithey Law Group Today

-If you are searching for an employment lawyer Washington, D.C., workers can trust, Smithey Law Group is ready to help.
+If you are searching for an employment lawyer in Washington, D.C., workers can trust, Smithey Law Group is ready to help.

 Contact our office today to speak with our team and get the guidance you need to protect your rights.
+We can assess what happened, determine whether the law was violated, and outline a strategy tailored to your situation so you can make informed decisions about your next move.